FadyASulaiman/selectd-job-hunt-ai/docs/operational/DONE.md

 - Added resume dependencies (altacv.cls, pubs-num.tex)
 - Compiled a full resume PDf, with all elements, sections and points.
 (The north-star is a just a few steps away, I see it already)

 Jun 26 2025
 - Refactored whole DB operations, separated concerns to: UserRepository, JobApplicationRepository, DatabaseManager, DatabaseSchemaManager, DatabaseDataValidator and DBConnectionManager
 - Added DB test suite (Ran Unit tests and verified, remaining to verify integration and e2e)
 - Designed a Thread-safe singleton state manager, WIP

+Jun 27 2025
+- Implemented auth logic
+- Implemented user state management, that is thread safe and singleton based (not for the MVP)
+- Created and ran prod tests for the DB operations, refined and debugged the related code
+- Created an e2e test for the full application generation workflow, needs very few tweaks to run seamlessly end-to-end